 Assistant Dean Leah Won counsels Arizona Law students and alumni in career development and partners with employers to develop opportunities for the Arizona Law community.
 Based in Phoenix, Leah connects Arizona Law students and alumni to one of the largest legal markets in the west, while supporting Arizona Law graduates in local, regional, and national job searches.
 Leah is a native Tucsonan and 2005 graduate of Arizona Law.
 She practiced education law in California, representing public agencies in both private and government practice, including as deputy general counsel for San Francisco Unified School District.
 Leah advised clients on the full range of legal issues encountered by public bodies, and specialized in the areas of labor and employment, charter schools, and board governance.
 Leah received her B.A. from Stanford University and is a former elementary school teacher with Teach For America.

-Senior Director Shannon Trebbe advises students seeking post-graduate judicial clerkships as well as Arizona Law's second-year students.
+Senior Director Shannon Trebbe advises students seeking post-graduate judicial clerkships as well as Arizona Law's first-year students.
 Shannon utilizes her experience as a judicial law clerk and as a member of the hiring committee as a large international law firm to assist students in applying for post-graduate judicial clerkships and other legal positions.
 Prior to joining Arizona Law, Shannon was an appellate attorney with Steptoe & Johnson LLP, and she was a judicial law clerk for the Honorable Daniel A. Barker (now retired) of the Arizona Court of Appeals.
 Shannon graduated summa cum laude from Arizona Law, where she was a member of Order of the Coif, Arizona Law Review, and the ABA National Appellate Advocacy Competition moot court team.
 Shannon was also on the founding board of the Arizona Journal of Environmental Law and Policy, Arizona Law's environmental-law journal.